nihal111/nihal111.github.io/_posts/2018-05-20-flying-dji-mavic.markdown

 ### The Drone

-The drone belonged to Vaibhav.
-It was a DJI Mavic, the one listed [here](https://www.dji.com/mavic).
-A small transmitter hooks on to a phone, and the drone relays a clear view to the phone's screen, saving higher quality footage to the SD card.
-There were four of us flying that evening, each reluctantly passing on the transmitter to the other.
+The drone belonged to Vaibhav -- a DJI Mavic, the one listed [here](https://www.dji.com/mavic).
+A small transmitter hooks onto a phone, and the drone relays a clear live view to the screen while saving higher-quality footage to the SD card.
+There were four of us flying that evening, each reluctantly surrendering the transmitter to the next person when our turn was up.

 {: .center}
 ![drone1]({{ site.baseurl }}/img/drone1.jpg "drone1"){:style="max-height: 500px;"}